The Big Event! Offers on Paint, Flooring, Doors & more

 Wickes_Q2_Paint_Day_2_0443.jpg

-Cut in around the edges of each of your squares using a brush.
+Cut in around the edges of each of your squares using a paint brush.

 Wickes_Q2_Paint_Day_2_0460.jpg

-Once you’ve completed all of your cutting in, finish off painting your squares with a roller until your entire wall and panelling is painted and give it time to dry.
+Once you’ve completed all of your cutting in, finish off painting your squares with a paint roller until your entire wall and panelling are painted, and give it time to dry.

 Wickes_Q2_Paint_Day_2_0463.jpg